Jiwon-cho/JDBC_PRACTICE/README.md

 # JDBC_PRACTICE
-The repository where practicing to get used to JDBC.
+The repository where practicing for JDBC.